-"Outstanding" with reference to Notes or "Notes Outstanding" shall mean, as of the applicable date, all Notes which have been authenticated and delivered, or which are being authenticated and delivered under the Note Resolution, except: (a) Notes canceled upon surrender, exchange or transfer, or canceled after purchase in the open market or because of payment at or redemption prior to maturity; (b) any Note (or any portion thereof) (i) for the payment or redemption, moneys and/or Defeasance Obligations (not callable at the option of the issuer thereof) maturing or redeemable at the option of the holder thereof not later than such maturity or redemption date which, together with income to be earned on such Defeasance Obligations prior to such maturity or redemption date, will be sufficient to pay the principal or redemption price thereof, as the case may be, together with interest thereon to the date of maturity or redemption, and (ii) in the case of any such Note (or any portion thereof) to be redeemed prior to maturity, the notice of the redemption of which shall have been irrevocably given in accordance with the Note Resolution or provided for in a manner satisfactory to the Note Registrar; (c) Notes deemed paid pursuant to the provisions of the Note Resolution; and (d) Notes in lieu of which others have been authenticated under the Note Resolution.
+"Outstanding" with reference to Notes or "Notes Outstanding" shall mean, as of the applicable date, all Notes which have been authenticated and delivered, or which are being authenticated and delivered under the Note Resolution, except: (a) Notes canceled upon surrender, exchange or transfer, or canceled after purchase in the open market or because of payment at or redemption prior to maturity; (b) any Note (or any portion thereof) (i) for the payment or redemption of which there shall be held in trust under the Note Resolution and set aside for such payment or redemption, moneys and/or Defeasance Obligations (not callable at the option of the issuer thereof) maturing or redeemable at the option of the holder thereof not later than such maturity or redemption date which, together with income to be earned on such Defeasance Obligations prior to such maturity or redemption date, will be sufficient to pay the principal or redemption price thereof, as the case may be, together with interest thereon to the date of maturity or redemption, and (ii) in the case of any such Note (or any portion thereof) to be redeemed prior to maturity, the notice of the redemption of which shall have been irrevocably given in accordance with the Note Resolution or provided for in a manner satisfactory to the Note Registrar; (c) Notes deemed paid pursuant to the provisions of the Note Resolution; and (d) Notes in lieu of which others have been authenticated under the Note Resolution.
 "Owner" shall mean any person in whose name any Note is registered on the note register maintained by the Note Registrar.

-"Paying Agent" shall mean (a) for the 2001A, 2003A, 2004A and 2004B Notes, J.P.
-Morgan Trust Company, National Association (successor to Bank One Trust Company, N.A.), (b) for the Series 2008A Notes, U.S. Bank National Association, and (c) for a Series of subsequent Additional Notes, the institution set forth in the Supplemental Note Resolution authorizing such Series, and its successor or successors hereafter appointed in the manner provided herein.
+"Paying Agent" shall mean (a) for the 2003A, 2004A and 2004B Notes, J.P.
+Morgan Trust Company, National Association (successor to Bank One Trust Company, N.A.), (b) for the Series 2008A Notes and Series 2009A Notes, U.S. Bank National Association, and (c) for a Series of subsequent Additional Notes, the institution set forth in the Supplemental Note Resolution authorizing such Series, and its successor or successors hereafter appointed in the manner provided herein.

 "Pledged Funds" shall mean all Grant Revenues, Federal Aid Revenues and other moneys that are deposited into the Grant Anticipation Note Fund or Note Proceeds Account, including Investment Securities and investment income thereon held in such Fund and Account.